lfit/itpol/trusted-team-communication.md

 - S/MIME is very well supported in desktop software, therefore barriers to entry and use will be lower than with OpenPGP.
-- Portable devices tend to have decent mail client support for S/MIME, allowing to both read and write secure emails.
+- Portable devices tend to have decent mail client support for S/MIME, allowing to both read and send secure emails.

 #### Main downsides of S/MIME

 - Has poor acceptance in the open-source world, which relies a lot heavier on OpenPGP standards.
-If you will need to communicate with other teams of developers across the open-source realm, chances are they will not be using S/MIME and may ask you to to use OpenPGP instead.
+If you will need to communicate with other teams of developers across the open-source realm, chances are that they will not be using S/MIME and may ask you to use OpenPGP instead.
-- Many globally trusted CAs only need someone to verify that they can receive email sent to the email address being certified.
-If your team relies on external CAs, your trusted communication will be as weak as the password on some developer's inbox.
+- Many globally trusted CAs only need someone to verify that they can receive messages at the email address being certified.
+If your team relies on external CAs, your trusted communication will be as weak as the password on any given teammate's inbox.
-- If you do NOT rely on external CAs, then you will need to bring up and maintain your own CA, which means extra work to ensure its security, plus you will be placing ultimate trust into the person or persons maintaining your CA infrastructure.
+- If you do NOT rely on external CAs, then you will need to bring up and maintain your own CA infrastructure, which means extra work to ensure its security, plus you will be placing ultimate trust into the person or persons maintaining your CA systems.

 #### Main upsides of OpenPGP

 - Does not rely on external trust entities.
 Every member of the project will maintain their own web of trust.
-You do not have to place ultimate trust into the person who runs your CA infrastructure.
+You do not have to run a CA, or place ultimate trust into the person who runs your CA infrastructure.
 - OpenPGP is well accepted across open-source development teams for securing email communication, to a much greater degree than S/MIME.
 - OpenPGP is used in many free software areas beyond just securing email, for